 CFM & MPH

-• The Husqvarna 125B with an MPH of 170 slightly exceeds the 159 MPH of the Stihl BG 56 C-E. Thus, in comparison, the former expels air at a slightly higher speed, and should do a better job at blowing leaves on grass or lifting wet leaves and debris (acorns, etc.).
+• The MPH of 170 for the Husqvarna 125B slightly outperforms the 159 MPH of the Stihl BG 56 C-E, enhancing its effectiveness in clearing leaves on grass or lifting wet debris.

 TL;DR